 FAQs Are A Code Smell

-Unless you have explicitly ensured that every FAQ has been contextually addressed in your main content, FAQs are a clue that a doc or doc set has organizational problems.
+Summary: Unless you have explicitly ensured that every FAQ has been contextually addressed in your main content, FAQs are a clue that a doc or doc set has organizational problems.

 My colleague Joe Medley describes FAQs as a code smell.
 Wikipedia's definition of code smell is: